vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 1. The theory present in this lab is still relevant.
 You should read everything, but don't create, download, open, remove, or rename anything.
 1. Using the "Finished Solution", located in the **resources/code/FinishedPictureBot-Part0** folder, start from the [2_Azure_Search](./2_Azure_Search.md) lab.
 1. Also execute the [LUIS](./3_LUIS.md) lab.
-1. Follow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp) process to deploy your Bot to Azure, **instead of using part 4 of this lab, "4_Publishing_and_Register"**.

 **Stay tuned for further updates.
 Every collaboration is welcome.**